 You can make some changes to both your diet and lifestyle to take positive steps towards improving your heart health.
 Some of these changes include:

 When making changes to your diet, try making small adjustments over time, rather than setting yourself unrealistic goals.
 Changes can take time to achieve so don’t be too hard on yourself at first.

-The average man should have no more than 30g saturated fat a day.
-The average woman should have no more than 20g saturated fat a day.
-It is important to cut down on the amount of fat in the diet and aim to swap bad fats (saturates) for good (unsaturated fat).
-Lowering your saturated fat intake will reduce the risk of coronary heart disease (a type of heart disease that includes heart attack and angina).
+It is important to cut down on the amount of fat in the diet and aim to swap saturated fats for unsaturated fats.
+Lowering your saturated fat intake will reduce the risk of coronary heart disease, a type of heart disease caused by a build-up of fatty material in the arteries which can lead to heart attack and angina.
+The average man should have no more than 30g saturated fat a day whilst women should have no more than 20g.

-There are many ways to reduce the bad fats in our diet Simple tips include;
+Some simple ways to reduce saturated fats in our diet include:

 Studies suggest that people who eat a diet rich in a wide variety of fruits and vegetables may reduce their risk of heart disease.
-Aim to eat a rainbow ofcoloursand at least five portions of fruits and vegetables per day.
-Fruits and vegetables are also low in calories and a great snack to eat between meals.
-To increase your daily intake make sure you always serve at least two vegetables with a main meal, add chopped fruits to your morning bowl of cereal and serve a crunchy side salad with lunch.
+Aim to eat a rainbow of colours and at least five portions of fruits and vegetables per day.

 Ways to increase fruit and vegetable intake daily include: